p2pcloud/protocol/README.md

 ## What is p2pcloud
 [p2pcloud.io](https://p2pcloud.io) is a protocol and utility set for booking and securing trustless virtual machines over the blockchain.

-## Development
-### Agreements
-- All implementations should be in the implementations folder in a separate subfolder;
-- All implementations should comply with `BlockchainIface`;
-- Good test coverage with edge cases;
-- Deliver changes through pull reqeusts.

 ### How to
 Compile contracts
 ```